Cecilapp/Cecil/README.md

 **Q/A:**

 * Why the name _PHPoole_?
 It is [PHP](http://www.php.net) + [Poole](http://en.wikipedia.org/wiki/Strange_Case_of_Dr_Jekyll_and_Mr_Hyde#Mr._Poole) (in reference to [Jekyll Ruby](http://jekyllrb.com))
 * Is PHPoole is stable?
-It is still in beta, be careful!
+It is still in development, be careful!
 * Is there a demo?
 Yes there is, see [PHPoole/Demo](https://github.com/PHPoole/Demo)
 * How to get support?
 Through [GitHub issues](https://github.com/Narno/PHPoole/issues) system
 * Can I contribute?
 Yes you could submit a [Pull Request](https://help.github.com/articles/using-pull-requests) on [GitHub](https://github.com/Narno/PHPoole)